top of page

 The Build-Up

 Charles Oliveira entered UFC 274 as the reigning UFC lightweight champion off his UFC 269 title defense against Dustin Poirier.
-He was 32-8 (1 NC) with a 10-fight UFC win streak and the most prolific finisher in UFC history.
-Justin Gaethje had earned the title shot through his Fight of the Year-winning performance against Michael Chandler at UFC 268; he was 23-3 with five UFC KOs.
+Justin Gaethje had earned the title shot through his Fight of the Year-winning performance against Michael Chandler at UFC 268.
+The story of fight week was Oliveira missing weight by 0.5 lbs and being stripped on the scales.

 Main Event: Oliveira vs. Gaethje

-Charles Oliveira was the UFC lightweight champion for the second time in his career.
-He had won the title at UFC 262, lost it on the scales at UFC 274 weigh-in, and reclaimed it 24 hours later by submitting Justin Gaethje.
-The peak-Oliveira finishing rate — 21 career UFC finishes by UFC 274 — remained the all-time UFC record.
+Charles Oliveira was the UFC lightweight champion for the second time.
+He had won the title at UFC 262, lost it on the scales at UFC 274, and reclaimed it 24 hours later.
+He would lose his next bout against Islam Makhachev at UFC 280 in October 2022.

 Co-Main Event: Namajunas vs. Esparza 2